 01 — Intro.
 Radio Derb is on the air.
 This is your mellifluously genial host John Derbyshire with all the news that's fit to podcast.

 Before we begin, just a little housekeeping here.
 Numerous listeners were kind enough to email in to thank me for reviving the voice of the great Johnnie Ray.
-One listener, however, chid me for omitting a key portion of the song "Cry" in relation to John Boehner, so here is the missing phrase: ["It's only false emotion …"]
+One listener, however, chid me for omitting a key portion of the song "Cry" in relation to John Boehner, so here is the missing phrase: [Clip: "It's only false emotion that you feel …"]

 Then news of the Tucson shooting came through.
 There must have been a worrying couple of hours there.
 What if the shooter was another crazy Muslim, like the Fort Hood guy?
 Or a black man, like the Long Island Railroad killer?
 What if he was black and Muslim, like the Beltway Sniper?
 Oh lord!
 The suspense must have been unbearable.

 Then the blessed word came out: It was a white guy!

 Joy unconfined!
 [Clip: Joyful music.]
 Hadn't they known it all along?
 It was one of those Tea Party nutjobs, with a McCain-Palin sticker on his pickup truck and a subscription to American Renaissance — the Redneck Demon from all their nightmares, unhinged from listening to Rush Limbaugh, a closet full of SS memorabilia, frustrated beyond endurance that he's no longer allowed to lynch blacks, beat his wife, or chase homosexuals out of town.
 In short, a conservative!